The 2026 BYD Atto 1 is Australia’s cheapest electric car, starting from $23,990. See price, range, specs and release date.

 All versions of the 2026 BYD Atto 2 will have the same single-motor/front-wheel-drive powertrain at launch, producing 130kW of power and 290Nm of torque.

-The Australian-spec Atto 2 models will draw energy from a 51.13kWh ‘Blade’ lithium iron phosphate (LFP) battery that should provide a driving range of about 420km, based on preliminary testing in Europe.
-Overseas markets such as the UK have launched with a smaller 45.1kWh battery that delivers a 312km range (WLTP) and supports 65kW DC fast charging, taking the battery from 30 to 80 per cent charge in a claimed 28 minutes.
+The Australian-spec BYD Atto 2 models will draw energy from a 51.3kWh ‘Blade’ lithium iron phosphate (LFP) battery that promises driving range of about 345km, based on the WLTP test.
+The battery supports DC fast charging, taking it from 10 to 80 per cent charge in a claimed 38.6 minutes.

 The Atto 2 is based on BYD’s e-Platform 3.0 electric vehicle architecture that underpins the Dolphin, Seal, Atto 3 and other models.
 It integrates the battery into the chassis to improve body rigidity and interior packaging using what BYD calls Cell-to-Body (CTB) construction.
 The top cover of the battery pack acts as the floor of the SUV’s cabin.